 This recipe is for “drop” cookies where the dough is basically scooped and dropped onto the baking sheet.
-They are rolled in sugar, but for the holidays or special occasions, a colored sugar can be used.
+They are rolled in sugar, but for the holidays or special occasions, colored sugar can be used.
 As far as frosting goes, the crinkled surface of these cookies is not conducive to spreading frosting.
 But as my family says, “Everything tastes better with frosting!”

 - Soft Chocolate Chip Cookies with Pudding